Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 The natural solution to this problem is to associate a [Job] object with each UI object that has a lifecycle and create all the coroutines in the context of this job.
 But passing associated job object to every coroutine builder is error-prone, it is easy to forget it.
-For this purpose, [CoroutineScope] interface should be implemented by UI owner, and then every coroutine builder defined as an extension on [CoroutineScope] will inherit UI job without explicit mentioning.
+For this purpose, [CoroutineScope] interface should be implemented by UI owner, and then every coroutine builder defined as an extension on [CoroutineScope] inherits UI job without explicitly mentioning it.

 For example, in Android application an `Activity` is initially _created_ and is _destroyed_ when it is no longer needed and when its memory must be released.
 A natural solution is to attach an